 14.4.
 All decisions regarding Health and Safety will be made by us and / or our contracted Health and Safety Specialist.
 Action will only be taken where we deem it necessary.

 15.1.
-It is a condition of your participation in the event that you provide an acceptable Risk Assessment.
+It is a condition of your participation in the event that you provide an acceptable Risk Assessment along with your PAT certificates for all electrical equipment and cables over 12 months old.
 This applies to all stallholders.

 15.2.
-Such Risk Assessments must be submitted to Big Church Day Out by April 1st.
-In addition, you will be required to review and confirm that you have read and accepted all Big Church Day Out terms related to your booking by 1st April.
+Such Risk Assessments must be submitted to Big Church Festival by April 28th.
+In addition, you will be required to review and confirm that you have read and accepted all Big Church Festival terms related to your booking by 28th April.
 Failure to comply with either of these will result in your booking being released and loss of payment.